 Traditions.
 It is the center of fond memories from the past to future generations.
 Whether it’s getting the family together for a tasty turkey on Thanksgiving, leaving cookies and milk for Santa Claus, or handing out candy for Halloween.
 You can’t help but feel a sense of comfort and unity as you reminisce on those past memories.
 Among the laundry list of worries faced in the world of COVID-19, one problem faced by modern-day society is how to continue our traditions given the new circumstances.
 And what’s currently front and center of that problem is Halloween!
 Halloween is riddled with all sorts of strange traditions that we have grown accustomed to.
-Here’s how some of our most popular Halloween traditions can still be enjoyed safely in 2020.
+Here’s how some of our most popular Halloween traditions can still be enjoyed safely in a Covid-19 world.

 Trick or Treat!

 The Halloween tradition of shouting “Trick or Treat” in exchange for candy is without a doubt the top five thoughts when thinking of the particular holiday.
 For kids, Halloween is filled with screams, laughter, and what feels like an endless supply of candy.
 With our current pandemic, the CDC has named this popular Halloween tradition (going door to door for candy) as a high-risk activity and strongly advises against it.
-If you decide to trick or treat none the less, here are a few ways to participate safely.
+If you decide to trick or treat, here are a few ways to participate safely.

 Wear a mask!
 You may be thinking, “my costume comes with one, so I must be all set”.
 Unfortunately, that’s not gonna cut it.
 According to Melissa Held, MD, if you plan on trick or treating, you must wear a 2 ply face mask.
 Additionally, she recommended incorporating hygienic actions, such as using hand sanitizer, in between every stop.
 Practicing safe distancing and limited group sizes were also recommended, but get the full list here.

-Can’t forget Haunted Houses!
+Can’t Forget Haunted Houses!

 Haunted Houses are a little strange, to begin with, as you are paying someone to scare the living daylights out of you.
 But hey!
 If you’re into that, it’ll create some of the funniest memories you’ll ever have with family or friends.
 Dating back to 19th century London, the Haunted House tradition is inextricable from the Halloween holiday.
 But, like many traditions associated with Halloween, the pandemic has forced us to adapt.